lustre-labs/lustre/FORKING.md

    `gleam format --check && gleam test --target erlang && gleam test --target javascript && bunx tsc --noEmit && gleam run -m build`
    (`gleam run -m build` regenerates `priv/static/` and the runtime script embedded in `src/agnostic/server_component.gleam` — commit those artifacts.)
-8. Push `from-vX.Y.Z` and switch the GitHub default branch to it:
+8. Push `from-vX.Y.Z` and switch the GitHub default branch to it in the web
-   `gh repo edit weedonandscott/agnostic --default-branch from-vX.Y.Z`
+   UI: repository **Settings → General → Default branch**.
 Leave the old `from-*` branch in place.
 9. Release when ready: tag `vN` (fork version) on the new branch, push that tag individually (never `git push --tags` — the repo carries inherited upstream tags that must not be pushed), and publish manually with